PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Experiments

 \subsubsection{Mean accepted tokens}

-In Section \ref{ana_avg_num_acc_tokens}, we theoretically demonstrate that the expected number of accepted tokens in \name exceeds that of the vanilla SD method.
+In Section \ref{method_adaptive_draft_length}, we claim that \name can achieve adaptive draft length for acceleration.
 To further illustrate the real mean accepted tokens in \name under real-world complex conditions, we conduct experiments on the HumanEval, GSM8K, and MT-Bench datasets.
-As shown in Table \ref{tab:mean_acc_token}, we still empirically observe that that \name obtains more accepted tokens compared to vanilla SD methods, which further demonstrates the effectiveness of the \name framework.
+As shown in Table \ref{tab:aat}, we still empirically observe that that \name obtains more accepted tokens compared to vanilla SD methods, which further demonstrates the effectiveness of the \name framework.
 Specifically, \name achieves the max number of mean accepted tokens to \textbf{39.9}, which significantly outperforms vanilla SD methods by a large margin.
+Note that the mean accepted tokens (\textbf{MAT}) and the speed ratio c between the draft model and the target model both influence the final speed-up results.
+For example, in the case of Deepseek 6.7\&33B, the draft model runs approximately three times faster than the target model.
+Even if the MAT approaches infinity, where all tokens are generated by the 6.7B model, the theoretical maximum speed-up would be capped at 3$\times$.
+Consequently, with a MAT of 39.9, PEARL achieves a 2.75$\times$ speed-up, which is close to this theoretical optimum.
 These results demonstrate that our \name can fully exploit the inference ability of the draft model for further acceleration.